Latest posts by Aran Davies (see all)

-- The architect defines the main software components, their relationship, and interaction.
+- The architect defines the main software components, their relationship, and their interaction.

 - The UI designer thinks over and draws how the user interface will look.

-- The front-end developer implements views, is responsible for displaying data to the user and receiving data from him.
+- The front-end developer implements views and is responsible for displaying data to the user and receiving data from him.

 - The tester checks the compliance of the web application with the set requirements.
 To reduce the amount of manual work, as well as to reduce the likelihood of errors in the web application, it is recommended to write automated tests.
 Using automated testing allows you to reduce testing costs, as it reduces the amount of manual work several times.